sasjs/server/.github/CONTRIBUTING.md

 * `api/.env` - this is the primary file used in NodeJS deploys
 * `web/.env` - this file is only necessary in NodeJS when running `web` and `api` seperately (on different ports).

-The actual `.env` values to use are described

 ## Using Docker